Welcome to N4thehunt !

-I started this Blog a few years ago to have a place to share my stories & photos about the hunt with friends and family.
-Every year, a few folks jump on and contact me with questions or comments and some of them have become new friends with which I now stay in contact.
-I am blessed to live in what is probably the last, best place to spend time outdoors in the lower 48 and I enjoy helping others follow their passion for hunting the west.
+I created this website a few years ago to have a place to share my thoughts, stories & photos about the hunt with friends and family.
+Every year, a few folks jump on and contact me with questions or comments and some of them have become new friends with whom I now stay in contact.
+I am blessed to live in Montana, what is probably the last, best place to spend time outdoors in the lower 48 and I enjoy helping others follow their passion for hunting the west.

 If you are reading this, it’s probably because you hunt here in the west or have an interest in doing so.
 I grew up in the Midwest, a passionate whitetail hunter.
 I regret not making a trip out west to hunt sooner.
 Back then, the distance between the river bottoms and hardwoods of the Midwest and the Rocky Mountains seemed insurmountable.
 My lack of knowledge was intimidating.
 The idea of an outfitted western hunt was just a dream; young and starting a new family I could neither justify nor afford the cost.